sxie22/GASP-python/docs/usage.md

 The **num_rerelax** keyword specifies the number of times to submit a VASP calculation to re-relax an organism.
 Note that this parameter submits for re-relaxation whether or not a previous calculation is converged.
 This is optional, default is 0.
 The VASP output files are indexed from num_submits_to_converge till num_rerelax in job directory.

+Note that in some cases like bulk alloys, the search benefits by re-relaxing a converged structure (CONTCAR).
+So, we use different parameters to specify the number of resubmits to converge and number of times to re-relax a converged structure.

 ~~~
-To simply relax all structures n times irrespective of convergence, use
+The following example shows the inputs to simply relax n times irrespective of convergence.

 num_submits_to_converge: 0 # does nothing
 num_rerelax: n # submits n relaxations